Puff the Magic Dragon (TV special): Voice cast

-Other Media
+Other media

-In September 1979, there was a picture book version of the short that used pictures based on the animated feature.
-It was published by Avon Books and dedicated to Peter, Paul, and Mary.
-The book featured words and sheet music to several songs that were featured in the short at the back of the book.
-This included "The Boat Song" and "Weave Me the Sunshine".
-The book also used the use of the original song throughout the book as the short had.
+In September 1979, a picture book adaptation of the special was published by Avon Books.
+It is dedicated to Peter, Paul, and Mary.
+Words and sheet music to several songs that are featured in the special can be found at the back of the book, including "The Boat Song" and "Weave Me the Sunshine".
+The book also makes use of the original song throughout, as the special does.

 The head of Puff can also be seen on the green dragon in the music video for "Weird Al" Yankovic's song "Another Tattoo".